-Introduction1
+Introduction l

-Description of Report's Contents 1
+Description of Report's Contents

-Findings from the Nominations Table
+Findings from the Nominations Table 3

-Number of Nominations and Nominees
+Number of Nominations and Nominees.
+3

-Presidents Who Made the Nominations
+Presidents Who Made the Nominations 3

 Date That Nominations Were Received in Senate

 Referral of Nominations to Senate Judiciary Committee

-Nominations That Received Public Confirmation Hearings
+Nominations That Received Public Confirmation Hearings 5

+Advent of Public Hearings

+Length of Hearings in Days

 Nominations Reported Out of Committee to Full Senate

+Reporting

+Reporting with a Favorable Recommendation

+Reporting Without Recommendation

+Reporting with an Unfavorable Recommendation

 Nominations Not Reported Out of Committee

+Senate Cloture Votes on Nominations

 Final Action by the Senate or the President

-Days from Date of Senate Receipt of Nomination to First Hearing 12
+Days from Date of Senate Receipt of Nomination to First Hearing

 Days from Senate Receipt to Final Committee Vote

-Days from Senate Receipt to Final Senate or Presidential Action 15
+Days from Senate Receipt to Final Senate or Presidential Action

-Recess Appointments to the Supreme Court
+Recess Appointments to the Supreme Court 3

-Concluding Observations
+Concluding Observations)

-List of Tables
+Tables

 Table 1.
-Nominations to the Supreme Court of the United States, 1789-2005 1 19 Table 2.
-Senate Votes on Whether to Confirm Supreme Court Nominations: Number Made by Voice Vote/Unanimous Consent (UC) or by Roll-Call Vote 42
+Nominations to the Supreme Court of the United States, 1789-2020 21 Table 2.
+Senate Votes on Whether to Confirm Supreme Court Nominations: Number Made by Voice Vote/Unanimous Consent (UC) or by Roll-Call Vote 49